-People who have been addicted to smoking for a long time still have hope in turning over a new leaf.
-I suggest that you practice these prevention techniques to help you quit smoking:22
+Addicted smokers still have hope in turning over a new leaf.
+I suggest that you practice these prevention techniques to help you quit smoking:20

-• Choose a Quit Day.
-Pick a day that is not stressful for you so that you can prepare yourself.
-It can be your birthday, your anniversary, or even just the first day of the month.
+• Choose a quit day — Pick a day that's not stressful for you so that you can prepare yourself.
+It can be your birthday, an anniversary or even just the first day of the month.

-• Don't Quit Alone.
-Telling someone about your decision to quit can give an enormous support when you feel alone in your battle to quit.
+• Don't quit alone — Telling someone about your decision to stop smoking may provide you an enormous support when you feel alone in your battle to quit.

-The Food and Drug Administration (FDA) has approved five forms of nicotine replacement therapy (patch, gum, nasal spray, inhalers, and lozenges) for those who are attempting to quit.
-But it is still best to ask a medical professional about which form of NRT is most suitable for you.24
+• Know your nicotine replacement options —Nicotine replacement therapy (NRT) may help you quit smoking, as it aids in overcoming withdrawal symptoms.
+It's considered safe for all smokers except for pregnant women and people with heart disease.21 The Food and Drug Administration (FDA) has approved five forms of NRT: patch, gum, nasal spray, inhalers and lozenges.
+However, it's still best to ask a medical professional about which form of NRT is most suitable for you.22

-• Get Smart About Your Smoking.
-Keeping a journal can help you track the situations that helped you up or pushed you down in your attempt to quit smoking, so you can determine how you can deal with them without reaching for a cigarette.
+• Get smart about your smoking — Keeping a journal can help you track the situations that helped you up or pushed you down in your attempt to quit smoking, allowing you to determine how you can deal with them without reaching for a cigarette.

-• Identify Your Triggers.
-Make a list of all the things that you have done in the past that involves smoking.
-Before your quit day, prepare yourself on how you will deal with these things.
+• Identify your triggers — Make a list of all the things that you have done in the past that involves smoking.
+Before your quit day, plan out how you will deal with these triggers.

-• Change the What, Where, When and How You Smoke.
-Altering you habits – the time and places where you used to smoke - can help you during your attempt to quit.
+• Change what, where, when and how you smoke — Altering your smoking habits, such as the time and places where you used to smoke, may help you during your attempt to quit.

-• Get Support.
-It is great if you can get help from communities of former smokers or a clinic that specializes in helping those who want quit.
+• Get support — It's a great idea to seek support from communities of former smokers or from a clinic that specializes in helping those who want quit.

 Quitting smoking may be hard, but I advise you to do it as early as now.
 I really believe that having a healthy, smoke-free lifestyle will not only benefit you but your family as well.